pritamde090920/Introduction-to-programming-in-C-Coursera/README.md

 ##############

-Here I am sharing all the codes, text files and resources required for the course "Introduction to Programming in C Specialization" on Coursera.
+Here I am sharing all the codes, text files and resources required for the courses under "Introduction to Programming in C Specialization" on Coursera.
 Hope these will be helpful.